s-wakaba/bitpacked-cpython/README.md

 GMP is a library focused high-performance calculation and there is an existing extension Python module using it.
 In comparison with the module, this version of CPython does not require the installation of any additional modules and management for a special type of integer objects.

+MPIR (see http://mpir.org/), a compatible library for GMP, is also supported.

 ##Building Interpreter
 This has been tested only for x86_64 and i386 POSIX systems.
 This uses a GCC extensional compile option and it works GCC and compatible compilers including clang and Intel C Compiler.